simeononsecurity/simeononsecurity.ch/content/articles/understanding-raid_-types-and-their-uses-in-data-storage/index.en.md

 ### What is RAID?

 RAID stands for Redundant Array of Independent Disks.
-It is a data storage technology that combines multiple physical disk drives into a single logical unit for improved performance, fault tolerance, and data protection.
+It's a data storage technology that combines multiple physical disk drives into a single logical unit for improved performance, fault tolerance, and data protection.

 ### What are the different RAID levels?